joelbowen/joel-dot-software/content/blog/6-principles-of-application-design-and-software-architecture/index.md

 photoCreditLink: https://unsplash.com/@sickhews
 keywords: Application Architecture,Software Design,Engineering,Systems Engineering,ROI,Service Oriented,Principled Developer,Pragmatic Design,Software Lifecycle
 date: '2019-09-14'
+lastUpdated: '2020-07-31'
 ---

-Not long ago, in preparation for a software architecture and design phase at [Skookum](https://skookum.com), a coworker recommended I read [Design It!](https://www.oreilly.com/library/view/design-it/9781680502923/) by Michael Keeling.
+Not long ago, in preparation for a software architecture and design phase at [Skookum](https://skookum.com), my coworker and friend the incomparable [Glenn Goodrich](https://twitter.com/ruprict) recommended I read [Design It!](https://www.oreilly.com/library/view/design-it/9781680502923/) by Michael Keeling.
 Ultimately, this turned into one of those rare experiences where a book feels perfectly timed, a pointed guide to everything you were wrestling with during a particular season.
 Now, after concluding a few successful design and implementation phases with my team, I want to take a moment to write down some of the fundamental principles I have learned.

 ## Intro: Why is architecture important, and how long should it take?

 It can be challenging to articulate the importance of spending time architecting (or "systems engineering") rather than building.
 Unless your business has been keeping meticulous track of your software development lifecycles, you might be communicating timelines and value based on gut feel rather than facts.

 Fortunately, there is some great research on this subject that can help guide and direct these assessments, like [**The ROI of Systems Engineering: Some Quantitative Results
 Boehm, Valerdi, 2007**](https://www.researchgate.net/publication/224579114_The_ROI_of_Systems_Engineering_Some_Quantitative_Results).

 <p></p>